Toxoplasmosis

 • Immunocompromised patients typically present with encephalitis and have ring-enhancing intracranial mass lesions, seen on MRI or CT with contrast.

-• To diagnose, use serologic tests (for IgG and IgM antibodies), histopathology, or polymerase chain reaction.
+• To diagnose, use serologic tests (for IgG and IgM antibodies), histopathology, or polymerase chain reaction tests.

-• Treatment is indicated mainly for congenitally infected neonates, pregnant women with acute infection, and immunocompromised patients.
+• Treatment is indicated mainly for congenitally infected neonates, pregnant patients with acute infection, and immunocompromised patients.

-• Antiretroviral therapy should be optimized in patients with AIDS; suppressive treatment is continued until patients are asymptomatic and CD4 cell counts are > 200/mcL for > 6 months.
+• Antiretroviral therapy should be optimized in patients with advanced HIV infection; suppressive treatment is continued until patients are asymptomatic and CD4 cell counts are > 200/mcL for > 6 months.

 Drugs Mentioned In This Article